StefanKoppier/BVJ/README.md

 ## Usage

-The tool can be used in two ways: using GHCi, and by execution of the executable.
+The tool can be used in two ways: using GHCi, and by running the executable.

 ### Using GHCi

-When using GHCi, the function `verify` and `verifyWithMaximumDepth`, defined in  [Main.hs](app/Main.hs), can be used.
+When using GHCi, the functions `verify` and `verifyWithMaximumDepth`, defined in  [Main.hs](app/Main.hs), can be used.
 The `arguments` constant can be used to directly tweak the verification tool.

 ### Running the executable